-05. International Business MSC (3+1) Four Credits Assignment: Field Level Research Issues are given, which helps them to learn practically Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which pertaining to the Third world countries.
+05. International Business MSC (3+1) Four Credits Assignment: Field Level Research Issues are given, which helps them to learn practically Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to pertaining to the Third world countries.
 This also helps the student to understand the critical issues pertaining to various sectors and discuss the development policy initiatives.
 This course helps the student in understanding the global business, politics and law in business and international.
-This also helps the student in understanding the Regional trade and Foreign Direct 18 is about 30 per cent P.Nos.
-23&24 06.
-Economic Policies in India since 1990s MSC (3+1) Four Credits helps them to learn practically Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically Investment It focuses on the overall development strategy pursued in the economy since the early 1990s.
+This also helps the student in understanding the Regional trade and Foreign Direct Investment Newly added course as the BOS thought that it is essential to study this paper.
+(P.Nos.
+25 and 26 in NS) 06.
+Economic Policies in India since 1990s MSC (3+1) Four Credits learn practically Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically It focuses on the overall development strategy pursued in the economy since the early 1990s.
 Studying this course also helps in understanding the rationale and thrust of the structural adjustment porgrammes, sectoral performance, constraints to economic development and the challenges ahead before the Indian economy.
-Quantity and quality addition in the syllabus from 2013-14 to 2017- 18 is about 30 per cent P.Nos.
+Quantity and quality addition in the syllabus from 2013-14 to 2017-18 is about 30 per cent P.Nos.
 27&28 07.
 Contributions of Select Economists MSC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: Field Level Research Issues are given, which helps them to learn practically This course intends to acquaint the students with contribution made by eminent economists, especially the Nobel Laureates with their economic ideas.
 Newly added course as the BOS thought that it is essential to study this paper.
 (P.Nos.
 29 and 30 in NS) 08.
 Theories and Models of Agricultural Economics SEC (3+1) Four Credits Teaching, PPT, and OHP presentations Assignment: The course helps the student in understanding the theoretical and empirical perspective related to the Primary Sector.
-Quantity and quality addition in the syllabus from 2013-14 to 2017- 18 is about 30 per
+Quantity and quality addition in the syllabus from 2013-14 to 2017-18 is about 30 per